Three Steps: Second Step

-The step was first climbed unaided in 1985, by the Spaniard Òscar Cadiach.
+The step was first climbed unaided in 1985, by the Spanish Òscar Cadiach.
 He assessed the final rock face as 5.7 to 5.8 (V+ in UIAA classification).

 Theo Fritsche, an Austrian, climbed the step in 2001 free solo on-sight and came to a similar conclusion.
 Conrad Anker climbed the Second Step in 1999 and assessed the level of difficulty as 5.10.
 On this ascent Anker supported himself using the Chinese ladder.
 In 2007, Anker repeated the climb with Leo Houlding; this time, however, he first removed the ladder in order to climb the step unaided.